MC1183611 - Consult and merge into a meeting or group call via Dual-Tone Multi-Frequency (DTMF)

 When this will happen:

-• Targeted Release: Rolling out early February 2026 (previously early January), expected to complete by mid-February 2026 (previously mid-January).
+• Targeted Release: Rolling out early March (previously early February), expected to complete by mid-March 2026 (previously mid-February).

-• General Availability: Rolling out mid-February 2026 (previously early January), expected to complete by end of February 2026 (previously mid-January).
+• General Availability: Rolling out late March (previously mid-February), expected to complete by early April 2026 (previously end of February).

 How this affects your organization: